DinethShakya23/e20-3yp-Smart-Aquarium/docs/README.md

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Project Title

----Smart Fish Tank monitoring & Controlling System
+# Smart Fish Tank monitoring & Controlling System

 <!-- Image (photo/drawing of the final hardware) should be here -->